axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Documentation Names

 Axibase Documentation is a proper noun, capitalize Axibase Documentation every time.
-When referring to a specific document or guide, you may leave the type of document lowercase..
+When referring to a specific document or guide, you may leave the type of document lowercase.

 * For more information, see the [Axibase Documentation](https://axibase.com/docs/atsd/).
 * To install ATSD, read the [Installation article](https://axibase.com/docs/atsd/installation/).